tink-ab/tink-money-manager-android/tracking-guide.md

     )
 ```

-Note that the `eventTracker` is a weak property so you have to store and manage the tracker in your application.
+Note that you have to store and manage `eventTracker` in your application.

 This is all you need to do to track events in the finance overview UI.